MycroftAI/mycroft-skills/README.md

 :question:         untested (by us)
 :skull:            Broken, but good for ideas!

+For an example of this, check out [this pr](https://github.com/MycroftAI/mycroft-skills/pull/37)

 ## Official Skill List
 | Status              | Skill Name                                                     | Description                                                                              |